Maximize Your Streaming Performance: The Best CPUs for Streamers

 • Up to 5.4 GHz Turbo Boost

-To find the best CPU for gaming and streaming, I compared the overall performance you’re getting, the CPU’s power consumption and temperatures, how much the overall platform costs, and if you need to upgrade at all as well as the price of the CPU itself.
+To identify the best CPU for gaming and streaming, I evaluated the overall performance, the CPU’s power consumption and temperatures, the total platform cost, the necessity for upgrades, and the price of the CPU itself.

-Those factors determined my search and its results, so if you are looking for the best streaming CPU, take a look at my list.
+These factors influenced my search and its outcomes, so if you are seeking the best streaming CPU, check out my list.

 1. Intel Core i9-13900K